roshiro/TitleNotifier.js/README.md

 # Title Notifier js

-Lightweight, dependency-free javascript library to dinamically show the number of unread notifications in your webpage title.
+Lightweight (< 3Kb), dependency-free javascript library to dynamically show the number of unread notifications in your webpage title.

 ## Usage